Aalto-Electric-Drives/motulator/docs/_sources/auto_examples/signal_inj/plot_signal_inj_syrm_7kw.rst

 This example simulates sensorless vector control of a 6.7-kW SyRM drive.
 Square-wave signal injection is used with a simple phase-locked loop.

 ..
-GENERATED FROM PYTHON SOURCE LINES 11-12

-Imports.

-..
-GENERATED FROM PYTHON SOURCE LINES 12-18
+GENERATED FROM PYTHON SOURCE LINES 10-16

 .. code-block:: Python